The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 • Would you rent to them again?

-The last question is particularly revealing.
-A landlord who hesitates or says "no" is telling you something important.
+That last question is particularly revealing.
+A landlord who hesitates or says "no" is telling you something worth digging into.
 Ask follow-up questions to understand why.

-Verifying guarantor information: The guarantor system is crucial in Nigeria (discussed in detail in next section).
-Verify guarantor's employment and income level (guarantor should earn significantly more than tenant), confirm guarantor's address and stability, check guarantor's willingness to actually guarantee (call them directly), and verify guarantor's relationship to tenant (family members are stronger guarantors than casual acquaintances).
+Verifying guarantor information: The guarantor system anchors Nigerian rental security (discussed in detail in the next section).
+Verify the guarantor's employment and income level (they should earn significantly more than the tenant), confirm their address and stability, test their willingness to actually guarantee (call them directly), and verify their relationship to the tenant (family members are stronger guarantors than casual acquaintances).

-Checking social media presence (professional approach): Social media provides insights, but respect privacy and avoid discrimination.
-Review LinkedIn for professional background (does it match application?), check Facebook/Instagram for lifestyle indicators (does claimed income align with displayed lifestyle?), and look for red flags (violent posts, drug use, extremist content).
-Don't base decisions solely on social media, and avoid discriminating based on protected characteristics (religion, ethnicity, etc.).
+Checking social media presence (professional approach): Social media offers useful insights, but respect privacy and avoid discrimination.
+Review LinkedIn for professional background (does it match the application?), check Facebook/Instagram for lifestyle indicators (does claimed income align with displayed lifestyle?), and look for red flags (violent posts, drug use, extremist content).
+Never base decisions solely on social media, and avoid discriminating based on protected characteristics (religion, ethnicity, etc.).

 Credit checks (limited availability in Nigeria): Formal credit bureaus exist in Nigeria (CRC Credit Bureau, First Central Credit Bureau) but coverage is limited compared to Western countries.
 Many Nigerians, especially younger ones, have no credit history.
 If available, credit reports show loan repayment history, existing debt levels, and payment patterns.
-However, lack of credit history doesn't mean bad tenant—many excellent tenants have no formal credit history.
-Use credit checks if available but don't over-rely on them.
+However, a blank credit file doesn't signal a bad tenant—many excellent tenants have no formal credit history.
+Use credit checks when available but don't over-rely on them.

 Criminal background checks (where available): Formal criminal background checks are difficult in Nigeria without applicant cooperation.
 You can request a police clearance certificate (applicant obtains from Nigeria Police), check if applicant has pending court cases (ask directly), and search online for any public criminal records.
 For high-value properties, some landlords require police clearance.
 However, most rely on reference checks and guarantors rather than formal criminal checks.